fireship-io/fireship.io/content/contributors/kyle-leary.md

     github: https://github.com/klutchdev
 ---

-Kyle aka "Klutch" or "KlutchDev" is a battle-hardened fullstack JavaScript/React && Firebase developer from western Massachusetts.
+Kyle aka "Klutch" or "KlutchDev" is a battle-hardened Fullstack JavaScript/React && Firebase developer from Western Massachusetts.
 Klutch is currently learning Rust, TypeScript, and preparing for the OSWE exam.
-When not writing code he is relaxing at home with his long time sweetheart Chelsea and cats Murph/Zelda or shredding guitar.
+When not writing code, he is relaxing at home with his long time sweetheart Chelsea and cats Murph/Zelda or shredding guitar.